training4developers/angular2_06272016/README.md

 Step 3.
 Open a terminal window, change to the folder where you extracted the zip file.
 You should see a **package.json** file in the folder.

 On Windows, the terminal is called "Node.js Command Prompt".
 This will command prompt will contain the proper paths for Node.js development.
 DO NOT RUN the Node.js program.
 Click the icon named "Node.js Command Prompt".
-For Mac users, the Mac terminal is all you need.
+For Mac users, the standard Mac terminal is all you need.

 Step 4.
 From the terminal, run the following command: